15 Examples of Past, Present & Future 'Peak Oil' Predictions

 Canada Action Energy Banner-05

-As long as the world needs oil, it should come from the most responsible and reliable producers on the planet - from places like Canada that are bastions of democracy and have excellent records when it comes to human rights and environmental protections.
+As long as the world needs oil, it should come from the most reliable producers on the planet - from places like Canada that are bastions of democracy and have excellent records when it comes to social progress and reliable governance.

 The world needs more Canadian energy, let's give it to them!